ronik-design/ronik-base/README.txt

 Upload the Plugin:
 *   Click on the “Upload Plugin” button at the top of the page.
-*   Click “Choose File” and select the downloaded [Plugin Name] ZIP file.
+*   Click “Choose File” and select the downloaded Media Harmony ZIP file.
 *   Click “Install Now” to upload and install the plugin.
 Activate the Plugin:
-*   Once installed, click the “Activate Plugin” link to enable [Plugin Name] on your site.
+*   Once installed, click the “Activate Plugin” link to enable Media Harmony on your site.
 *   Using FTP: Extract the ZIP File.
 Extract the contents of the plugin ZIP file on your local computer and upload to server.
 *   Connect to your website server using an FTP client (e.g., FileZilla).
 *   Navigate to wp-content/plugins/ directory on your server.
-*   Upload the extracted [Plugin Name] folder to this directory.
+*   Upload the extracted Media Harmony folder to this directory.
 Activate the Plugin:
 *   Log in to your WordPress Admin Dashboard.
 *   Go to Plugins > Installed Plugins.
-*   Find [Plugin Name] in the list and click “Activate”.
+*   Find Media Harmony in the list and click “Activate”.

 == Frequently Asked Questions ==